-Herring River Watershed ACEC Designation
+Herring River Watershed ACEC Designation Document

 The 4450-acre Herring River Watershed ACEC contains eleven lakes and ponds (the largest is 376 acres), numerous freshwater wetlands, productive cranberry bogs, and over 250 acres of

 protected open space.
 The area contains one of the most important anadromous fish runs along the coast, and Great Herring Pond supports a regionally important freshwater recreational fishery.
 Other recreational activities revolve around boating and three major summer camps for children.
 The area lies within the Plymouth Carver Sole Source Aquifer, and thus is critical to public water supply.
-At least three known state-listed rare and endangered species, including the box turtle and spotted turtle, are present.
+At least three known state-listed rare and endangered species, including the box turtle, are present.
 The historical and cultural resources from the Native American and colonial periods are important to the region.
 The ACEC contains the remains of what is believed to be the core habitation area for the "Herring Pond Indians," a Wampanoag settlement.

 Water Bodies included (partially and entirely) in the ACEC

 - Rivers: Carters River (Plymouth); Herring River (Bourne)

 - Lakes, Ponds: Black, Foundry, and Mill Ponds (Bourne); Black Jimmy, Elbow, Great Herring, Hedges, Island, Little Herring, Pickerel, and Triangle Ponds (Plymouth)

 Herring River Watershed ACEC Map 10a

 Maps are intended to be used with the written boundary description contained in the ACEC designation document.
 The mapped boundary is not to be used by itself for definitive ACEC boundary delineation or regulatory interpretation.
 For review of site-specific projects in or bordering the ACEC, determinations must be made in the field by a certified professional in consultation with the appropriate Conservation Commission(s) and ACEC Program Staff.